vectara/vectara-docs/www/docs/api-reference/admin-apis/corpus/read-corpus.md

 ### Get the number of documents or document parts in a corpus

 Tracking the usage of documents in a corpus enables adminstrators to manage resource allocation efficiently.
-Monitoring corpus metrics helps data usage stay within allocated quotas and identify trends in document growth and segmentation.
+Monitoring corpus metrics also helps data usage stay within allocated quotas and identify trends in document growth and document segmentation.

-The `limit` object in the response provides information about the current usage and limits of the corpus.
-View the number of documents currently stored in the corpus in `used_docs`, and `used_parts` shows the number of document parts contained in the corpus, which is useful in cases where documents are segmented into smaller parts.
+The `limit` object in the response provides comprehensive information about the current usage and limits of a corpus:

+* `used_docs` - The number of documents currently stored in the corpus.
+* `used_parts` - The number of document parts contained in the corpus, which is useful in cases where documents are segmented into smaller parts.
+* `used_bytes` - The total storage used by the corpus in bytes, including document content, metadata, and part metadata.
+* `used_characters` - The total character count in the corpus, including all content and metadata.
+* `max_bytes` - The maximum allowed storage size for the corpus in bytes.
+* `max_metadata_bytes` - The maximum allowed size for metadata per document, in bytes.
+* `index_rate` - The maximum number of new documents that can be added to the corpus per second, indicating ingestion capacity and helping manage indexing load

 ## REST 2.0 URL